infincia/MAX9744_ESPIDF/README.md

 ### Installation

+Connect the I2C wires to the GPIOs you have chosen to use, then follow the PlatformIO or ESP-IDF build system instructions below.

+**Note:** You must enable the component before it will be compiled at all, this is to allow excluding it completely if necessary.

+The only real settings are the GPIO numbers, which are 21 for SDA and 22 for SCL, by default.
+However if you need to change them, the way to do that is different depending on whether you're using PlatformIO or the ESP-IDF build system.

+Keep in mind those are the actual GPIO numbers used by the ESP32 rather than pin numbers, so if your ESP32 board uses a custom number scheme for the header pins you will have to figure out which GPIOs they are actually connected to first.

+#### ESP-IDF build system

-If you're using a normal ESP-IDF project, just clone this repository into your `components` directory inside the project:
+Clone this repository into your `components` directory inside the project:

     cd components
     git clone https://github.com/infincia/max9744_espidf.git

+Then, run the `make menuconfig` command from the root of your ESP-IDF project.

+The MAX9744 configuration will appear under the `components` section.

+#### PlatformIO

-However if you're using PlatformIO, you can alternatively add this repository as a library in your platformio.ini:
+Add this repository as a library in your `platformio.ini` file in the root of your project, and add the correct build flags as well:

     [env:development]
     platform = espressif32